rgov/http-translator/README.md

 Thee tool is not complete; it doesn’t know about some basic things right now (such as cookies) or less common curl options such as `--proxy-header`.
 Contributions are welcome.

+See also Matt Holt's [curl-to-Go](https://mholt.github.io/curl-to-go/), if that fits your use case better.

 **Hint:** You can generate curl commands in the Safari Web Inspector by right-clicking on a resource in the Network or Resources tab and selecting "Copy as cURL".

 ## Building from Source